tmburt04/esy-react/README.md

 ## Contributing
 We welcome contributions from the community!
 If you find any issues or have suggestions for improvements, please feel free to open a GitHub issue or submit a pull request.

+If you excel at prompt engineering, please review my System Prompt!
+I'd love to hear your thoughts on how to improve it.
+[Claude System Prompt](https://github.com/tmburt04/esy-react/blob/main/src/providers/claude/claude.model.js)

+## Issues/Bugs
+If you encounter any issues or bugs while using `esy-react-cli`, please report them on the [GitHub Issues](https://github.com/tmburt04/esy-react/issues/new) page.
+Use the provided issue template to ensure that your bug report contains all the necessary information for us to investigate and address the problem.

 ## License
 This project is licensed under the [MIT License](LICENSE).